This page uses javascript to help render elements, if you have problems please enable javascript.

 How does earning a scholarship impact my financial aid?

-Unmet need is the difference between COA and what you are expected to be able to contribute to your education (your expected family contribution).
+Unmet need is the difference between your COA and what you are expected to be able to contribute to your education (your expected family contribution).
 Need-based programs, such as Federal Work-Study; Subsidized Loans; State University Grant; Cal Grant; and scholarships, all must fit into your unmet need.
-If you receive need-based funding that exceeds your unmet need, the new funding will likely replace loans and then State University Grant or Cal Grant.
+If you receive need-based funding that exceeds your unmet need, the new funding will likely replace loans and then the State University Grant or Cal Grant.

 If you have specific questions about how a scholarship affects your financial aid, please reach out to us.